Tawfiq06/Adaptive-Arena-Fighter/README.md

 ### Network Architecture

-Three fully connected layers: 17 inputs, two hidden layers of 64 neurons with ReLU activations, 10 outputs with argmax selection.
+Input (17) -> Linear(128) -> ReLU -> Linear(128) -> ReLU -> Linear(10) -> argmax

-After training, weights are exported as C float arrays and compiled into the binary.
-The observation vector in C matches the Python training environment exactly, including all normalization ranges.
-Keeping those aligned was one of the more tedious parts of the port.
+Phase 2 used a larger 128x128 hidden layer architecture compared to Phase 1 to handle the increased complexity of the reward signal.
+The export script detects layer sizes dynamically, so the generated `weights.h` header always matches whatever architecture was actually trained with no manual editing required.
+After export, the observation vector in C matches the Python environment exactly, including all normalization ranges.
+Keeping those aligned was one of the more careful parts of the port.

 ---